UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1b_intro_linux.md

 - Windows 10 (version 2004 / build 19041 or later) or Windows 11
 - Administrator access on your machine
 - At least 16 GB system RAM recommended (8 GB minimum).
 By default, wsl2 allocates 50% of your systems resources.
 From our experience you need to set 24GB of memory to run the coursework.
+-
+When using WSL2 expect:
+- Increased latency compared to native Ubuntu
+- Reduced stability at high ROS 2 update rates
+- Gazebo performance may depend on compatible Windows vGPU drivers (you can force to run on CPU)
+- No native USB access

+USB devices (e.g. Crazyradio) require manual forwarding and may be unreliable.

 1. Install WSL 2
 Open PowerShell as Administrator and run: